 On top of that, you it may shape the way you work and could decide what component need to upgrade.

 For any Windows PC, there are multiple ways to see the computer specifications with high detail.
 See the guide below!

-System Information is a great tool provided by Microsoft to find out detail information of computer, including the driver that’s being used.
+System Information is a great tool provided by Microsoft to find out the detail information of the computer.
 This tool is available for Windows 7, Windows 8, and Windows 10.

-As its name suggests, DirectX Diagnostic Tool only focuses on the hardware that affects the DirectX API, especially for gaming purpose.
-It displayed brief information of motherboard, BIOS, processor, memory, display, sound, and DirectX version.
+DirectX Diagnostic Tool only focuses on the hardware that affects the DirectX API, especially for gaming purpose.
+It displayed brief information on motherboard, BIOS, processor, memory, display, sound, and DirectX version.
 This tool is available for Windows 7, Windows 8, and Windows 10.

 Open Library/This PC/My Computer, right-click on it, and select Properties.

 Then you can see the specification on the System section.

 #4 Get computer condition from System Properties